Homemade Tandoori Chichen! Well-roasted using a Gas oven which makes home cooking easy! for the rest do read the entire post!

 - Bengali Chicken Stew (also known as Kolkata-style Chicken Stew)

-Have you tried the Tandoori Chicken Recipe from Debjanir Rannaghar!
+Have you tried the Chicken Tandoor Recipe from Debjanir Rannaghar!